PricingFrontier/py-pricer/scope.md

 3. Install the library with UV: `uv pip install py-pricer`
 4. Initialize the project structure with example: `python -m py_pricer.initializer`
 5. Run the Streamlit app to see the example in action: `python -m py_pricer.app`
+6. Run the API server to enable programmatic access: `python run_api.py`
+7. Test the API to understand its functionality: `python test_api.py`
-6. Customize the example by editing files in the `algorithms` folder:
+8. Customize the example by editing files in the `algorithms` folder:
    - Replacing sample data in `algorithms/data/input/`
    - Modifying rating tables in `algorithms/rating_tables/`
    - Adapting transformation logic in `algorithms/transformations/`
    - Updating rating algorithms in `algorithms/rating/`
-7. Rerun the app to see your customizations
+9. Rerun the app and API to see your customizations

 ## Development Workflow
 1. Library developers work on the `py_pricer` package to improve core functionality